 Japanese Knotweed Vs psyllid Aphalara itadori

 Britain is quite fortunate when it comes to having invasive plants because as a country we have very few.
-However one in particular called Japanese knotweed (Fallopia japonica) is one of the worst invasive plants that Britain has to contend with regarding the amount it would cost to eliminate them on a national level and even then it would not be guaranteed.
+However one in particular called Japanese knotweed (Reynoutria japonica) is one of the worst invasive plants that Britain has to contend with regarding the amount it would cost to eliminate them on a national level and even then it would not be guaranteed.

 Control methods for Japanese Knotweed